-But the challenges of an unhealthy environment are part of why we are here: to meet and transform our environments into healthy and nourishing communities.
+But we should not fear these particles.
+The challenges of an unhealthy environment are part of why we are here: to meet and transform our environments into healthy and nourishing communities.
 To that end, here are some additional things that can help us on that journey to building better health for ourselves, and, by extension, our community:

 *Adequate nutrition is sometimes difficult to achieve with food, especially when health and gut function have been compromised.
 Of particular importance for immune function are vitamin C, A and D, selenium, and zinc.*Countless herbs and supplemental compounds can be helpful in adjusting to environmental changes and immune challenges.
 Medicinal mushrooms in particular can help build deep immunity.
 Probiotics can affect the gut microbiome in beneficial ways, which can help reduce inflammatory processes going on in many other parts of the body, especially immune-system challenges.
 But remember, health is not just about the immune system, but all systems, and there is more to health than the absence of disease, especially more than the absence of infectious disease!
 Please see our staff for further questions.